 “that totalitarianism was a “novel form of government,” that “differs essentially from other forms of political oppression known to us such as despotism, tyranny and dictatorship” in that it applied terror to subjugate mass populations rather than just political adversaries.
 Further, Arendt states that, owing to its peculiar ideology and the role assigned to it in its apparatus of coercion, “totalitarianism has discovered a means of dominating and terrorizing human beings from within.”
 She further contends that Jewry was not the operative factor in the Holocaust, but merely a convenient proxy.
 That totalitarianism in Germany was, in the end, about terror and consistency, not eradicating Jews only.
 A key concept arising from this book, was the application of Kant’s phrase “Radical Evil”, which she applied to the men who created and carried out such tyranny and their depiction of their victims as “Superfluous People.””
 (Wikipedia)

 It is within this terrorizing and dominating context of totalitarianism that Eichmann’s thoughtless banality was cultivated and directed by radically evil people to have the evil effects it did.
 So we can see how the banality of evil presupposes the radical evil of totalitarianism.
-Many people think Arendt was claiming all evil is banal.
-But this was not the case.
-She was trying to articulate a new form of evil that, when combined with the radical evil of those who would be omnipotent and reduce everyone to inhuman instruments, would help us understand totalitarian regimes.
+Many people think Arendt was reducing all evil to banality.
+But this is not the case.
+She was trying to articulate a new dimension of evil that, when combined with the radical evil of those who would be omnipotent and reduce everyone to inhuman instruments, would help us understand totalitarian regimes.
 The exact relation between these two forms of evil can be hard to discern.
 But I think Agnes Heller, in her book General Ethics (Blackwell, 1988), offers a plausible account with a helpful plague analogy:

-At the end of her book she writes: “And just as you [Eichmann] supported and carried out a policy of not wanting to share the earth with the Jewish people and the people of a number of other nations—as though you and your superiors had any right to determine who should and who should not inhabit the world—we find that no one, that is, no member of the human race, can be expected to want to share the earth with you.
+At the end of Eichmann in Jerusalem Arendt writes: “And just as you [Eichmann] supported and carried out a policy of not wanting to share the earth with the Jewish people and the people of a number of other nations—as though you and your superiors had any right to determine who should and who should not inhabit the world—we find that no one, that is, no member of the human race, can be expected to want to share the earth with you.
 This is the reason, and the only reason, you must hang.”

 Eichmann in the yard of Ayalon Prison in Israel, 1961